Louis Odier

-Louis Jean Odier (March 17, 1748 – April 14, 1817, Geneva) was a Genevan and then Swiss physician, medical campaigner and advisor; he was also a translator and publisher of medical texts, particularly from English.
+Louis Jean Odier (March 17, 1748 – April 14, 1817, Geneva) was a Genevan and then very briefly Swiss physician, medical campaigner and advisor; he was also a translator and publisher of medical texts, particularly from English.
 He was a major figure in medicine in 18th-century Europe because of his promotion of vaccination against smallpox and more broadly his lobbying for medical funds and usage of data from historical medical records, relating them to probability in life expectancy and subsequent advice for economic planning.

 Early life and family

 He was born in the then independent Republic of Geneva, the son of Louise de Villas and Antoine Odier, a merchant; theirs was a Protestant family.
-His brother was Jacques-Antoine Odier, who became a cotton manufacturer and merchant; his nephew was Antoine Odier, a Swiss-born French politician and banker.
+His brother was Jacques-Antoine Odier, who became a cotton manufacturer and merchant; his nephew was Antoine Odier, a Genevan-born French politician and banker.
 When he was a student of philosophy in Geneva, he founded a "Literary Society" and a "Philosophical Society" along with three friends.
 He moved to Edinburgh in 1767 to study medicine at the Edinburgh Medical School, then the leading English-speaking centre for medical studies.
 He was awarded his doctorate in 1770 and remained in the city until 1772.
 While there he was elected president of the Medical Society of Edinburgh.
 He also became the close friend of François-Étienne de La Roche, a fellow Genevan, who became a physician and scientist.
 He joined a number of courses in other European cities: at St. Thomas's Hospital, London, he attended courses by George Fordyce, and William Hunter; at the University of Leiden, he followed Hieronymus David Gaubius; in Paris, he attended courses of Pierre Joseph Macquer and Guillaume-François Rouelle.